\[ \newcommand{\vbeta}{\boldsymbol{\beta}} \]

 regression.
 By setting the argument “method = MM” (the default), the

-to perform L2E convex regression using the MM
+function calls l2e_regression_convex_MM to perform L\(_2\)E convex regression using the MM method

-Setting “method = PG” leads the function to call
+PG” leads the function to call l2e_regression_convex to

 library(cobs)